aobo711/bootstrap-django-admin/README.md

 <h2>Customize Bootstrap</h2>

-<div>BootStrap css is under /template/admin/static/css, just rebuild you own bootstrap style, and rewrite bootstrap.css, if might also have to modify rewrite.css.</div>
+<div>BootStrap css locates at /template/admin/static/css, rewrite styles and rebuild, you can also modify rewrite.css.</div>